abbyazari/abbyazari.github.io/_pages/group.md

 ### Primary

 ARG is actively recruiting!
-See details on applyying at [abbyazari.github.io/join](https://abbyazari.github.io/join).
+See details on applying at [abbyazari.github.io/join](https://abbyazari.github.io/join).

 ### Collaborative